kirilcube/invest-sre-lab/README.md

 This is intentional.
 In the real world, system performance is relative.
 A powerful modern CPU can execute a Full Table Scan so fast that it might mask underlying architectural flaws, even at hundreds of RPS.
 On weaker hardware, the exact same system might collapse at just 30 RPS.

-To make this SRE lab predictable and educational, we artificially bottleneck the containers.
+To make this SRE lab predictable and educational, I artificially bottleneck the containers.
 So whether you run it on an old laptop or a high-end server, the Saturation Cliff will occur predictably at a similar RPS threshold.

 ### Microservices Architecture